suspectpart/awm/README.md

 # awm - Another Window Manager

 Implementing a basic Window Manager in Rust.
+This is just a fun project for experimenting purposes.
+There is no guarantee that this won't fuck up your system in any bad way imaginable, as I don't know anything about Window Managers and Rust at all.
+Have fun!

 ## Prerequisites